Sons of the American Revolution

 ARTICLE VII - Amendments

-This Constitution may be altered, amended or repealed only by a two-thirds vote of the members of the Society present at an annual meeting or at a special meeting of the Society called for the purpose, provided that proposed changes shall be sent to all members at least thirty days in advance of the meeting at which it is to be acted upon.
+This Constitution may be altered, amended or repealed by a vote of not less than two-thirds of the members of the Society present at an annual meeting or at a special meeting of the Society called for the purpose, provided that proposed changes shall be sent to all members at least thirty days in advance of the meeting at which it is to be acted upon.

 ARTICLE I - Membership